-The UCSF Medal is an expression of recognition and appreciation by the UCSF community for individuals whose life work is consonant with UCSF’s mission and whose contributions are of a scope and quality that justify the campus’ highest recognition.
+A replacement to granting honorary degrees, the UCSF Medal is an expression of appreciation by the UCSF community for individuals whose life work is consonant with UCSF’s mission and whose contributions are of a scope and quality that justify the campus’ highest recognition.

 - The contributions that make the nominee worthy of the UCSF Medal, clearly indicating which of the UCSF mission area(s) mentioned above apply.